 Thank you for having me answer the questions!
 I hope the readers liked the entire anthology.
 It was great to work with Running Wild Press and meet an amazing group of authors.

 I agree entirely, Rebecca – the Anthology is full of excellent stories, and it’s a pleasure to get to know some of you.
-Thank you for taking part in my blog!
+I’m glad to hear of your recent publications.
+And thank you for taking part in my blog!